jwulf/cc-gsg-node/README.md

 ## Create Camunda Cloud cluster

 * Log in to [https://camunda.io](https://camunda.io)
-* Create a new Zeebe cluster
+* Create a new Zeebe 0.23.1 cluster
-* When it appears in the console, create a new set of client credentials
+* When the new cluster appears in the console, create a new set of client credentials
-* Copy the connection environment variables block
+* Copy the client connection environment variables block

 ## Configure connection